Concept Map for Nursing: How to Make a Nursing Concept Map

 In nursing education, concept mapping is applied at different levels.
 By incorporating concept mapping into nursing undergraduate education, educators can help students develop and modify their critical thinking skills by developing ideas, encouraging nonlinear relationships between patient data and complex disease processes, and compelling students to visualize the application of nursing theory to nursing practice.

-The most often used application of concept mapping in nursing is to illustrate the nursing process during care planning.
-Each nursing process component (assessment, diagnosis, planning, intervention, and evaluation) can be presented in relation to a disease process, or patient problems can be recognized and relationships formed between them in order to create a wider understanding on patient care.
+The most often used concept mapping application in nursing is to illustrate the nursing process during care planning.
+Each nursing process component (assessment, diagnosis, planning, intervention, and evaluation) can be presented in relation to a disease process, or patient problems can be recognized and relationships formed between them to create a wider understanding of patient care.

 A primary thought is formed from the main stem, and this notion is then expanded to include the numerous key ideas in the paragraph.
 The instrument that is most commonly used to arrange ideas by promoting knowledge must be prepared in a few steps.
 To elaborate, the primary phases would be as follows:

 Selecting a suitable illustration platform– Individuals must choose a platform for concept mapping based on accessibility and personal preference.
 Among the several drawing platforms accessible are the following: